Glossary of Terms

 This is a student’s financial aid offer in total.
 The financial aid “package” is all the aid for which a student is eligible.

 Financial Need Financial Need is calculated based on a formula developed by the federal government.
-The formula uses two factors to determine need, Cost of Attendance (COA) and Expected Family Contribution (EFC).
-The student’s COA minus their EFC equals their need.
+The formula uses three factors to determine need, Cost of Attendance (COA), Student Aid Index (SAI) and Other Financial Assistance (OFA).
+The student’s COA minus their SAI minus other Financial Assistance (OFA) equals their need.
 Your financial need is used to determine your eligibility for certain aid programs including the Federal Pell Grant Program, the Federal Direct Subsidized Loan Program and the State Tuition Aid Grant Program.
 Federal Direct Unsubsidized Loans, Parent Loans for Undergraduate Dependent Students (PLUS loans) and private/alternative loan resources are not based on need, but are considered part of a financial aid package.
 Learn more at stockton.edu/finaid.

 First Generation First-generation students are those whose parents or guardians have not obtained a four-year college degree in the United States.